arthur-fontaine/yvees/README.md

 The main features are:
 - **A dashboard**

-  It allows the museum staff to manage the cars and the visitors.
+  It allows the museum staff to manage the cars.
   It also allows the museum staff to boot their new cars when they receive them.

 - **A mobile app**

   The mobile app allows the visitor to control the car and visit the museum.
-  It
+  It gives real-time information thanks to the camera on the car.

-- **An automatic mode** to visit the museum without controlling the car.
+- **An automatic mode**

-(working with black lines on the ground)
+  The car can follow a black line on the ground.
-- **A

 ## Setup